Delhi University Admission Process for ECA Quota (2026–27)

 Key Points to Remember

-• Original Documents: Candidates must bring original certificates for verification during the trials.
+• Bring original certificates for verification during trials.

-• Participation Commitment: Selected candidates are expected to actively participate in ECA activities throughout their course duration.
+• Selected candidates must actively participate in ECA activities throughout their course duration.

 Rate Us